Autodesk/nanodesign/README.md

 ## Directory Structure

-We use the following structure for the files:
+We use the following directory structure:

 `nanodesign`: the main python package

 `docs`: doc generation for the package

 `tests`: tests for the package

 `scripts`: example scripts for using the package, as well as scripts used to run specific tasks for the NanoDesign web application

 Individual top level files of interest:

 `README.md`: You're reading it.

 `Makefile`: Some basic commands you might use, such as 'make init' for doing the requirements install, or 'make tests' for running the tests.
 More will be added.

 `requirements.txt`: pip requirements file.
 Add specific package requirements here.

 `setup.py`: distutils based package install.
-To run the package install, 'python setup.py install' `LICENSE`: Our distribution license.
+To run the package install, 'python setup.py install'

+`LICENSE`: Our distribution license.
 Currently blank, do not distribute.

 `Dockerfile`: Defines docker container with appropriate requirements.

 ## Purpose